 - Collect laboratory specimens and aid in the analysis process

-- Take the California Registered Veterinary Technician State Board Examination upon graduation
+- Take the California Registered Veterinary Technician State Board Examination upon graduation1

 Don’t just love animals, care for them

-Keep in mind that according to the U.S. Bureau of Labor Statistics, employment of veterinary technologists and technicians is expected to grow by 30% between 2012 and 2022.* This is promising for your future if you would like to become a veterinary technician.
+Keep in mind that according to Onet Online, employment of veterinary technologists and technicians is expected to grow by 22% between 2012 and 2022.2 This is promising for your future if you would like to become a veterinary technician.

 Learn practical skills through practical experience

 As a student working toward your Associate of Science degree in Veterinary Technology, you’ll receive a balance of theory and practical instruction.
 Our program includes externship experience in a real-world veterinary health care setting and is designed to prepare graduates for the Veterinary Technician National Exam and the California Registered Veterinary Technician State Board Examination.
 Graduates are encouraged to take both exams to increase employment options.
 Although this program isn’t intended to serve as a pre-veterinary program, it does cover the fundamentals of:

 Since being a vet tech is such a hands-on profession, it’s important that our program training utilizes a skills-based approach to learning.
 That’s why our curriculum includes laboratory practice on live animals and animal simulators, as well as clinical experience in the field.
 In this way, you can obtain the knowledge and confidence necessary to work as an entry-level vet tech in veterinary offices, animal hospitals, research institutions, or related pharmaceutical and pet care industries.

 To learn more about educational and career opportunities as a Veterinary Technician or Technologist, contact one of our Enrollment Services Representatives.